ataylor05/terraform-azure-network/README.md

 # terraform-azure-network
-Terraform module to build network layer in Azure.
-This module is intended to be used in Terraform Cloud and stored in a private registry.
+Terraform module to build the network layer in Azure.
+This network layout is more traditional ideal for orgs with a single team or orgs that don't isolate by networks.

 ## Module examples
 Simple example<br>